-Untreated for years, syphilis destroyed Capone like it brought down world leaders and artists throughout history.
-As an inmate at Alcatraz in the early 1930s, if not earlier, Capone showed signs of brain deterioration caused by dying of syphilis, and his last years were a mix of mental and physical decline that resulted in his regression to a child-like existence.
+Untreated for years, syphilis destroyed Capone like it has brought down world leaders and artists throughout history.
+As an inmate at Alcatraz in the early 1930s, if not earlier, Capone showed signs of brain deterioration caused by syphilis, and his last years were a mix of mental and physical decline that resulted in his regression to a child-like existence.
 Capone spent his final days in January 1947 as a feeble-minded man in Florida, having conversations with figments of his imagination while eating dinners with his wife and grandchildren - nothing like the intimidating mob boss he'd once been.

-Alphonse Capone, later nicknamed "Scarface," grew up in New York before moving to Chicago in his early 20s.
-As teenagers, Al and his brother, Ralph, used to frequent dance halls, casinos, and other social clubs, with regular stop-offs to prostitutes along the way.
+Alphonse Capone, later nicknamed "Scarface," grew up in New York before moving to Chicago in his early twenties.
+As teenagers, Al and his brother, Ralph, used to frequent dance halls, casinos, and other social clubs, with regular stop-offs to sex workers along the way.
 Ralph got gonorrhea during this period, an indication of how widespread sexually transmitted diseases were at the time.

 Capone never admitted where or when he got syphilis.
 Capone later told a doctor that he experienced fevers and sores for a time, but these symptoms went away, so he figured it was gone.
 In truth, this meant he had a form of syphilis that retreated into his body and began to attack his brain.

 There is still doubt as to whether or not Capone contracted syphilis before he met Mae, the mother of his only child and his wife.
-Capone must have had the disease by the time his son was born in 1918, however, because Albert Francis "Sonny" Capone was born with congenital syphilis in December 1918.
+Capone must have had the disease by the time his son was born in 1918, however, because Albert Francis "Sonny" Capone was born with congenital syphilis.
 Sonny was a sickly child due to the affliction and later developed an infection that caused him to lose his hearing in one ear.
 Whether or not Mae had syphilis remains inconclusive.

-While in Atlanta, Capone was treated incredibly well, given an easy job, tipped guards, and had unlimited access to the warden.
+While in Atlanta in prison, Capone was treated incredibly well, given an easy job, tipped guards, and had unlimited access to the warden.
 Authorities were concerned that Capone would file a writ of habeas corpus and be able to get out of prison for a court appearance.
 To prevent this, they sent him to a maximum facility institution - Alcatraz - where prisoners were barred from submitting such writs.

-By the time Capone got to Alcatraz in 1934, his moods were erratic; he was lonely; and, because he was surrounded by the worst criminals the penal system had to offer, he felt as though he was never safe.
+By the time Capone got to Alcatraz in 1934, his moods were erratic; he was lonely, and because he was surrounded by the worst criminals the penal system had to offer, he felt as though he was never safe.
 He may have been right about his safety, however, because at one point, he was stabbed and sent to a local hospital for care.